Listoghil: Excavation and restoration

-In the late 1990s Goran Burenhult, a Swedish archaeologist, partly excavated Listoghil.
+In the late 1990s, Goran Burenhult, a Swedish archaeologist, partly excavated Listoghil.
 He dated bone and carbon material, and exposed the still-intact kerb.
 The monument was subsequently restored by the Office of Public Works.
-Listoghil now consists of a 4 m tall, 34 m diameter cairn.
-Access to the central chamber - via a 13 m artificial avenue of gabions - is possible.
+Listoghil now consists of a 4 meter tall, 34 meter diameter cairn.
+Access to the central chamber - via a 13 meter artificial avenue of gabions - is possible.
 The chamber at the heart of the mound is a dolmen-like structure, with 6 orthostats.
 A single limestone slab - tilted at 6.1° - crowns the chamber.
 A rare example of Irish megalithic art outside of the Boyne valley, consisting of concentric circular carvings, can be seen on the front side of the roof slab (this is visible only in certain lighting conditions).
 A symbol described by Julian Cope as 'a strangely distorted tryfuss' has been carved on a stone inside.

-Bone and carbon material from Listoghil was carbon dated to approximately 3500 BC.
+Bone and carbon material from Listoghil was carbon dated to around 3500 BC.
 The human bones found there were a mixture of cremated, and un-cremated bones; the older, smaller tombs around it generally contain burnt bones.
 Extensive burning took place on the area of the site before the chamber was erected.